 How to Build a Website From Scratch

 In this section, we will tell you everything you need to know how to create a website from scratch.
-There are four things and one more additional item to learn:
+There are five things to learn:

 - How to buy a domain